CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Related Work

-The ability to acquire novel skills and reflect on one's own mastered abilities is central to general intelligence \cite{hughes2024openendednessessentialartificialsuperhuman, jiang2023general, wang2020enhancedpoetopenendedreinforcement, adaptiveagentteam2023humantimescaleadaptationopenendedtask}.
+\textbf{Foundation Models for Open-Ended Skill Discovery}: The ability to acquire novel skills and reflect on one's own mastered abilities is central to general intelligence \citep{hughes2024openendednessessentialartificialsuperhuman, jiang2023general, wang2020enhancedpoetopenendedreinforcement, adaptiveagentteam2023humantimescaleadaptationopenendedtask}.
 With the recent rise in FMs' reasoning abilities and semantic world knowledge, multiple works have proposed utilising FMs to drive open-ended autonomous skill discovery and learning.
-One prominent class of methods deploys FMs directly as open-ended agents, acting through low-level APIs or direct text commands \cite{yao2022react, wang2023voyager, wang2024jarvis, wang2023describe, bolton2025sima}.
+One prominent class of methods deploys FMs directly as open-ended agents \citep{yao2022react, wang2023describe, bolton2025sima}.
 While these approaches are very general, they typically suffer from high computational costs and latency due to the need for frequent FM inference at each decision step.

-To minimise computational costs, alternative frameworks utilise FMs to guide the learning of RL agents rather than having them directly act in the environment.
-In these approaches, FMs drive open-ended skill discovery by curating curricula over skills \cite{zhangomni, lu2025intelligentgoexplorestandingshoulders}, and novel training environments \cite{faldoromni, liang2024eurekaverseenvironmentcurriculumgeneration}, evolving agent populations \cite{lehman2022evolutionlargemodels}, or proposing diverse goals for the agent to pursue \cite{pourcel2024autotelic, colas2023augmentingautotelicagentslarge}.
+To minimise computational costs, alternative frameworks utilise FMs as high-level planners, relying on hand-engineered frameworks \citep{wang2023voyager} and pre-trained models \citep{wang2024jarvis, ahn2022can, zhang2023bootstrap} to handle low-level action execution or require pre-defined high-level goals to encourage skill discovery \citep{maeureka, xie2024text2reward, castanyer2025arm}.
+While such methods have shown promising results, they require significant engineering efforts to transfer to novel environments, where such frameworks or pre-trained models are not readily available.
+An alternative class of approaches therefore utilises FMs to provide rewards to train an agent from scratch to learn novel skills \citep{zhangomni, du2023guiding, xie2024text2reward, pourcel2024autotelic, faldor2024omni, liang2024eurekaverseenvironmentcurriculumgeneration}.